 If the readings show distinct, unexplainable changes in DO levels, or when the probe has been in waters with high sulfides, recalibrate or perform maintenance per manufacturer’s instructions.
 While taking a reading, if it is very low (e.g., below 1.0 mg/L), allow the meter to stabilize, record it and then, remove and rinse the probe, as the environment is very likely anoxic and may contain hydrogen sulfide, which can damage the probe.

-Salinity and Temperature corrections may be necessary.
-Follow manufacturer instructions for automatic corrections or perform manual calculations (see method 4500-O G).
+Salinity and temperature corrections may be necessary.
+Follow manufacturer instructions for automatic corrections or perform manual calculations (see method SM 4500-O G 2016).

 Preventive Maintenance: Refer to FT 1000, section 3.